-Stocks slide as more states ease lockdowns
+Nasdaq leads charge as more states ease lockdowns

-At least 13 states are easing 'stay-at-home' orders on Monday
+At least 13 states eased stay-at-home orders on Monday

-U.S. equity markets fell Monday amid concerns U.S. states are reopening too quickly after an uptick in COVID-19 cases in Asia.
+U.S. equity markets gained Monday despite concerns U.S. states are reopening too quickly after an uptick in COVID-19 cases in Asia.

 Continue Reading Below